 About $4-5 per bottle.
 These are excellent bottles.
 Dr. Brown's has been making the original anti-colic, anti-gas, anti-fuss bottles since 1996.
 They use a unique vent system designed by Dr. Brown himself, a pediatrician who designed and patented a two-piece venting system that prevents the negative pressure "vacuum" that typically forms in bottles while a baby feeds.
 Like actual breasts, these create a positive-pressure flow.
 These are great for moms who switch between breast- and bottle-feeding, or moms who only bottle feed; they are particularly excellent for relieving the symptoms of colic and gas.
 The original glass version of this bottle has been around for about two decades, but the company has slowly phased out the glass in favor of BPA-free plastic.
 This has resulted in lower cost, though we must say that we prefer the original natural glass version, which is much harder to find and sellers are increasing the price due to the limited availability.
 If you can't find the glass ones for under about $20 each, then don't bother (you're getting ripped off).
 And if you're really intent on getting a glass bottle, check out the excellent AVENT and Joovy Boob options, which are excellent bottles for a reasonable price.
 The newer BPA-free plastic version is lighter weight and shatter-proof, definite advantages over the traditional glass version.
 The only downfall of the Dr. Brown's bottles is that the vent system can be a bit of a pain to clean; but we promise, it's worth it!
 In our testing, we found superior colic and gas prevention, great fit and function of the traditional-style nipple and collar, and minimal leaking unless vigorously shaking to mix formula.
 Some babies don't really like the narrow nipple, and one of our tester moms said her baby girl outright rejected it (and will only use a Comotomo!).
 Note that Dr. Brown's also sells the similar Options line of bottles.
 The Options bottles allow you to use the bottle with or without the venting system; in our experience, they are not quite up to par with the original Natural Flow bottles, but you can check them out and decide for yourself.
 Note that any of the regular (narrow) neck Dr. Brown's bottles will fit onto the Medela breast milk pumps, making it a great alternative to the Medela breastmilk bottle.
 Overall, this is an excellent baby bottle, but we highly suggest the glass version if you can find it!
 Interested?
 You can check out Dr. Brown's bottles here!

 These are about $6 per bottle, but if you buy a 4-pack it's cheaper, like $4 per bottle.
 The MAM Anti-colic bottles come in three sizes, the smaller 5 ounces, a large 9 ounces, and a towering 11 ounces for those super-hungry babies!
 They also have 3 nipple flows, slow level 1 (0+ months), medium level 2 (2+ months), and fast level 3 (4+ months).
 There are so many things to love about these bottles!
 Like all the bottles on this list, they are free of BPA and BPS.
 They use an innovative SkinSoft nipple.
 What's cool about these nipples is they have a slight texture that helps babies keep the silicone nipple in the mouth because it's not as slippery as most bottle nipples.
 That worked wonders when we tested it, as did the nipple's unique semi-flat shape that was easy to put into the mouth and conforms to a shape that's a bit more like mom's nipple when it's under a bit of pressure.
 The nipple was impressive, though it would probably benefit from a slightly wider base to get a good sensation of the breast up against the cheeks.
 According to MAM's research, their nipples have a 94% acceptance rate for babies, and that's really impressive.
 The babies we tested on didn't reject it either, so that's saying something.
 The bottle is nice too.
 It uses a slight texture to help babies to hold onto it.
 And this is marketed as an anti-colic baby bottle, so how do they achieve airflow?
 This bottle uses a vent that's on the base, similarly to the Munchkin LATCH (below).
 We found that it worked very well, and we never had any leaking issues.
 Because it prevents a vacuum building up inside the bottle during feeding, it's a great bottle for preventing gas, colic, and reflux.
-Overall, we really liked these bottles.
+Overall, we really liked these bottles, and want to point out that MAM also makes some of the best newborn and infant pacifiers on the market.
 Just one downfall, and it's with the complexity of the cleaning and assembly.
 The bottle separates into the nipple, nipple ring, cap, bottle, and vented base (which is 2 parts).
 So that's 6 parts for a bottle.
 The two-part base screws onto the bottom, then you place the nipple onto the top of the bottle and then screw on the nipple ring.
 So there's an extra step involved in cleaning the MAM Anti-Colic bottles, and that made them a bit more hassle than most others on this list.
 So overall, we highly recommend these bottles, with that one caveat.
 Interested?
 Check out the MAM Bottles here.

 These are a recent addition to our best baby bottles list and made a great impression during our hands-on reviews.
 These bottles come in three varieties: Glass, PPSU, and PP. The glass bottles are our most recommended, and we believe these bottles, in particular, deserve a very high spot on this list; the glass is very strong, the bottle is comfortable to hold, and they come with nice outside silicone grippers (and impact absorbers if dropped!) that you can easily pull on and off.
 The PPSU is a slightly grey-tinted plastic that is not very vulnerable to staining, discoloration, or cracking, and tend not to absorb colors or odors as much as other plastic types.
 Finally, the PP is very similar to the PPSU, but not as invulnerable to the absorption of colors and odors.
 We found so many things to love about these bottles.
 First, the venting was really fantastic.
 Joovy uses a venting ring that goes onto the opening of the bottle before you screw on the nipple.
 And it worked substantially better than many of the other venting approaches used by the other bottles, which should result in less gas, fussiness, spit-up, and colic.
 Good venting is so important in a baby bottle!
 Second, we really liked the countors of the bottle itself, which make it not only look nice but feel nice in the hand; especially the glass bottle with the silicone sleeve on it felt really nice to hold.
 The only drawback with this shape, relative to something like the Tommee Tippee, is that it can be slightly more difficult for babies to hold since it is overall thicker in the middle.
 Third, the soft silicone nipples were really quite good and were great for preventing nipple confusion.
 The shape of the nipples is very similar to the Avent (below) nipples, and we think the Joovy and Avent bottles might be a good set to use interchangeably (we don't mean the parts are interchangeable, we just mean that the nipples are so similar that the baby won't likely notice a difference between the two).
 Finally, we found them easy to clean (including the vent ring), and we appreciated that they are dishwasher safe and safe to sterilize.
 Our only gripes with these bottles are: first, the vent ring is a bit of a pain, since you need to put it on each time before screwing on the nipple.
 This can be tough for late night feedings when you're stumbling around trying to get a bottle ready, possibly while also holding a baby in one hand.
 Second, we are all about boobs and their contributions to the world, but we're not sure it was the best marketing decision to place the word BOOB front and center on each bottle.
 But that's for you to decide!
 These bottles are a bit pricey, coming in at around $13 each for glass, $10 each for PPSU, and $6 each for PP. We think the glass is totally worth it, but note that the Dr. Brown's glass baby bottle is usually much cheaper (if you can find them).
 Interested?
 You can check out the Joovy Boob Bottles here.